robenkleene/design-references/illustrator/illustrator-artboards.md

 - Strangely, the background color doesn't immediately update, but it does update if you enter and then exit Artboard Editing Mode (`⇧O`, or select "Edit Artboard" from the Properties panel, then `ESC`).
 - Note that using this method the background color cannot be exported!
 Use the layer method below to get a color that can be exported.

+### Transparent Background

+- To just quickly make the transparent background, you don't have to change the artboard settings at all, just choose `View > Show Transparency Grid` (`⇧⌘D`).

 ### Layer

 You can of course also just make a layer the same size as the artboard and use that to make a background.
 This approach has a couple of advantages: